 - Cardiff University Student Support Centre offers a series of resources with advice on the various options of accommodation in Cardiff.

-- Cardiff University Students’ Union Advice and Representation Centre (ARC) provides guidance on all housing issues whether it's helpful hints as you go house hunting, advice on your tenant rights and responsibilities or a council tax bill.
+- Cardiff University Students’ Union Student Advice provides guidance on all housing issues whether it's helpful hints as you go house hunting, advice on your tenant rights and responsibilities or a council tax bill.

 - Cardiff Digs offers information, advice and support on accessing private rented accommodation, living out in the community and a one-stop-shop resource for student matters.